zimbrul-co/cubrid_db/README.md

 Overview
 ========
-CUBRIDdb driver: CUBRID Module for Python DB API 2.0
+cubrid_db driver: CUBRID Module for Python DB API 2.0
                  Python driver for CUBRID Database

 Abstract
 ========
-  CUBRIDdb is a Python extension package that implements Python Database API 2.0.
+  cubrid_db is a Python extension package that implements Python Database API 2.0.
   In additional to the minimal feature set of the standard Python DB API, CUBRID Python API also exposes nearly the entire native client API of the database engine in _cubrid.